-Make the five stretches below part of your pre-walk routine.
+Make the five walking stretches below part of your warmup.
 They’ll help lubricate your joints, promote circulation, and prepare your body mentally and physically for the road ahead.

 While the goal of these stretches is to loosen up your body in preparation for a walk, it’s best to perform static stretches—which require you to reach and hold a position—when your muscles are already warm.
 Get your blood flowing by walking in place for five minutes, and then perform each of the following stretches in order.

 As you stretch, breathe deeply, and go slowly.
 Listen to your body, and never force a movement that causes pain.
 It’s okay if you can’t bend very far now.
 It’s more important to use good form.
 And with regular stretching, your flexibility will improve.

 Ready to get started?
 Here’s how to perform each stretch.
 As always, safety is key.
 The stretches here may be different or more advanced than those you’ll experience in a SilverSneakers class.
 If you have a chronic condition, an injury, or balance issues, talk to your doctor about how you can exercise safely.